Jo Ann Burrell, Ruling Elder

 The Reverend Molly Dykstra has serves the First Presbyterian Church in Trenton.

 She graduated from the University of California at Davis and Princeton Theological Seminary and has served congregations in Mexico City, Mexico, in Dubuque, Iowa, and across the Presbytery of New Brunswick in pastoral ministry, children's and family ministry, resourcing, leadership development, and early childhood education.
 She is currently enrolled in the GreenFaith Fellows program and owns a small business called Green Paper Cup.
 She resides in Princeton, NJ with her family.

-Rev. Ellie Johns Kelly
+Rev. Ellie Johns-Kelley

-“Building on relationships and resourcing churches to help them increase funding for their ministry are my top priorities,” said Ellie.
-“I want to help others realize the vast amount of resources available through the Foundation and work in collaboration with other agencies of the PC(USA).”
+“Building on relationships and resourcing churches to help them increase funding for their ministry are my top priorities.
+I want to help others realize the vast amount of resources available through the Foundation and work in collaboration with other agencies of the PC(USA).”

 Prior to joining the Foundation, Ellie served nearly four years as Pastor of First Presbyterian Church in Warren, Pennsylvania.
 She also served as Director of the Summer Youth Institute and Assistant Director of Admissions at Pittsburgh Theological Seminary.
 A member of the Presbytery of Lake Erie, Ellie most recently served as co-moderator of the presbytery’s Administrative Committee and was a member of the Trustees.
 Previous service to the larger church includes the General Assembly Permanent Judicial Commission, Regional Resource Person for the Theological Education Fund in the Synod of the Trinity and the synod’s Campus Ministry Task Force.